 - Valuable cars, boats, artwork, jewelry and other personal property.

-There are a lot of not-so-straightforward legal questions surrounding these kinds of assets, regardless of whether they are held in just one spouse’s name or jointly.
-What is Separate and Marital Property in a High-Asset Divorce?
+There are a lot of not-so-straightforward legal questions surrounding these kinds of assets, including, most importantly, whether they are separate or marital property.

-Speaking generally, assets that parties bring into the start of their marriage or that they obtained through an inheritance during the marriage start with the premise that they may be separate property and not subject to division, unless there is an exception that would be applicable to that rule.
+Speaking generally, assets that parties bring into the start of their marriage or that they obtained through an inheritance during the marriage start with the premise that they are separate property and not subject to division, unless there is an exception that would be applicable to that rule.
 Assets obtained during marriage are considered marital property and are subject to division.

-But in reality, there are exceptions to every rule, of course!
-Sometimes assets owned prior to marriage can become marital assets.
-There can be situations in which assets are controlled or titled in one person’s name, becoming marital property as far as the law is concerned.
+Of course, there are always exceptions.
+Sometimes assets owned prior to marriage or titled in one person’s name can become marital property, whether intentionally or by accident.
 Here are some examples of instances in which separate property may become marital property:

 - Money that one spouse receives through inheritance is separate property.
-But if it’s put in joint savings or investment accounts—or used to fund the marital lifestyle, it could be considered marital property.
+But if it’s put into joint savings or investment accounts—or used to fund the marital lifestyle, it could be considered marital property.

-- If one spouse owns a house before the marriage and the title is changed so both spouses are listed as owners afterward, it may be considered marital property unless the circumstances make a good case as to why it should not be.
+- If one spouse owns a house before the marriage and the title is changed so both spouses are listed as owners, a portion of it may be considered marital property unless the circumstances make a good case as to why it should not be.

 - Even if a house owned before marriage remains only in the name of one spouse, its increase in value since the marriage started may be divided.